Basma23/learning-journal/Operators and Loops.md

-# whay we are using Operators and Loops? #
+# why we are using Operators and Loops? #

 **There are two types of operators and these are:**